stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

       (++) : List01 b1 a -> List01 b2 a -> List01 (b1 || b2) a
       ```

-   5. Implement utility function `concat'` and us it in
+   5. Implement utility function `concat'` and use it in
       the implementation of `concat`.
-Note, that the
+Note, that in `concat` the
       two boolean tags are passed as unrestricted implicits,
-      since you will need to pattern match on these to determine,
+      since you will need to pattern match on these to determine
       whether the result is provably non-empty or not:

       ```idris